+Your clients trust you as an expert in your industry.
 Do you have a favorite industry-relevant book you know would help your customers?
-Write a note in the cover and send it to them.
+Write a note inside the cover and send it to them.
 Is there a magazine they could benefit from?
-Buy them a subscription!
-This way not only are you telling them you care, you’re providing them with true value and information that they will take with them into their personal life or career.
+Consider buying them an online subscription.

-We talk all the time about making a first impression, but making a lasting impression is equally important.
+Everyone stresses making a good first impression, but making a lasting impression is equally important.
 In a season when everyone is sending and receiving gifts, make sure yours stands out.
-This doesn’t have to mean big or expensive — it just needs to be thoughtful.
+Customer gift ideas don’t have to be big or expensive — they need to be thoughtful.

 Looking for more great ways to build lasting relationships with customers?
 Let us help you automate your email and social media marketing!